ManhTrinhNguyen/Kubernetes/README.md

       --- Exist as long as that the Pod is running on that specific Node
       --- If the Pod died and restart EmptyDir will be deleted permantly and start new EmptyDir with another Pod just restart
       --- If the container inside the Pod crashed but not itself .
 It doesn't acctually remove the emptyDir content or data

+  !!!
+NOTE: Use a Deployment if you’re running Redis as a cache and don’t need persistent data.
+However, if you plan to run Redis with persistence (e.g., AOF, RDB snapshots), go with a StatefulSet and configure persistent volumes instead of emptyDir.
   ```

 7. Checkout Service